XintongHao/XintongHao_RESUME/README.md

 # What's more...
 I also create another fancy resume website via Mobirise App on Mac.

-It is very easy to create and decorate a website and it looks fancy!!!
+It is very easy to create and decorate a website by using Mobirise Appy.
+And it makes my webpage looks fancy!!!

 ## Here is my FANCY RESUME
 https://github.com/XintongHao/XintongHao_RESUME/tree/master/XintongHao_Mobrise_Resume